MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-intro.md

 ## Review questions

 Select **Review questions** to see a list of datasets being used in the Power BI service for your tenant.
 The **Review questions** page also displays the dataset owner, workspace, and last refreshed date.
 From here, you can select a dataset and see what questions users have been asking.
-The data also shows words that were not recognized.
+The data also shows words that weren't recognized.
 All data shown here is for the last 28 days.

 ![Screenshot of Q&A review questions.](media/q-and-a-tooling-intro/qna-tooling-review-questions.png)